dechainers/dechainy/docs/api/plugins.md

     Attributes:
-        is_destroyed (bool): True while the instance is not destroyed thread (CPThread): The locally created thread if needed module (ModuleType): The module containing additional functions config (Union[ProbeConfig, ClusterConfig]): The configuration of the object programs (Union[ProbeCompilation, ClusterCompilation]): The compiled eBPF programs for the Probe or Cluster
+        is_destroyed (bool): True while the instance is not destroyed thread (CPProcess): The locally created thread if needed module (ModuleType): The module containing additional functions config (Union[ProbeConfig, ClusterConfig]): The configuration of the object programs (Union[ProbeCompilation, ClusterCompilation]): The compiled eBPF programs for the Probe or Cluster